StellarProgressCompany/LaravelInstallVPS/LaravelReact.md

 ## Step 2: Add Tailwind css

 ### 1.1-Install Tailwind css (and its necessary programs/dependences)
+  Open a new terminal and run the following commands:
 ```
 npm install -D tailwindcss postcss autoprefixer
 npx tailwindcss init
 ```

+### 1.2-